-Nearly 30 years after ADA, nation’s transit agencies report successes and shortfalls
+Nearly 30 years after the ADA, the nation’s transit agencies report successes and shortfalls

 Rebuilding rail

 Public transportation “has come a long way” since the ADA’s passage 30 years ago, Bogren said.
-“We’re doing above average, but we could do better,” he said.
+“We’re doing above average, but we could do better.”

 Accomplishments and deficiencies alike are most apparent in the nation’s oldest transit systems.
 Because facilities built before the ADA are exempt from its requirements, the New York subway — which dates to 1904 — remains largely inaccessible.
 Only a quarter of New York’s subway stations are accessible.